Team-Uniken/api.relid.uniken.com/source/index.md

  * Agent information (available as a base64-encoded blob, upon provisioning a new agent REL-ID on a commercially licensed REL-ID Gateway Manager)
  * Callback methods/functions that the API runtime will use to communicate with the API-client application (status/error notifications, device context/fingerprint retrieval)
  * Network coordinates of the REL-ID Authentication Gateway (hostname/IP address and port number)
- * Privacy (encryption) specifications for the Session-Scope - includes cipher specs and salt to use
+ * Privacy (encryption) specifications for the Data Privacy APIs - includes cipher specs and salt to use
  * Opaque reference to the API-client application context (never interpreted/modified by the API runtime, placeholder for application)
  * <i>If applicable</i>, proxy information for connecting through to the REL-ID Auth Gateway